 let add_service = Html5.register_service ~path:["calc"] ~get_params:(int "i") (fun i () -> let result_service = Html5.register_coservice' ~get_params:(int "j") (fun j () -> ... (* return a page displaying the result of i+j *)) in ... (* return a page with a form asking for a second value, leading to result_service *) )

 The value of i is recorded automatically in the memory of the server.
 In a more complicated example, you could have a longer sequence of services, recording arbitrary data.
-Each of these services corresponds to one moment of the interaction with the user.
+Each of these services corresponds to one point in a long-running interaction with the user.

-Eliom has some mechanisms to keep memory consumption as low as possible even if you use lots of dynamic services.
+In an effort to remain efficient with respect to server-side resources, Eliom employs a variety of mechanisms to keep memory consumption as low as possible–even if you use lots of dynamic services.